differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-15-k3s-pv-loss-incident-review.md

 ---

-On December 14th, 2022 at approximately 10:15, Kubernetes wiped the persistent volumes of a number of applications in the cluster.
+On December 14th, 2022 at approximately 10:15, Kubernetes wiped the persistent volumes of a number of applications in the K3s cluster in my homelab.
 This is the incident review.

 ## Background

 My K3s cluster consists of 3 nodes: `roger-nuc0` (the server), `roger-nuc1` and `roger-nuc3`. `roger-nuc2` doesn't exist
 yet.

 I use ArgoCD and Gitea for GitOps.
+The cluster contains a Docker registry.
+I'm using VictoriaMetrics and Grafana for monitoring.
+I use Longhorn for persistent volumes and MetalLB for load balancers.

 ## Timeline

+All times are in UTC (I'm in London).

 December 14th: